OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/Task_3.md

 Alright, so you just pushed some content to your first repo, awesome!
 Now let's put it into practice for a real project.
 Like, the one you are participating in right now.
 Let's try this out:

-1. Go to the repositors for this project on [GitHub](https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source)
+1. Go to the repository for this project on [GitHub](https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source)

 2. Fork the repository to your own GitHub account.
 The URL for this should be: `https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source.git`